4 Myths About Ivy League and Selective College | CollegeXpress

-4 Myths About the Ivy League and Selective Colleges
+4 Myths About Ivy League and Other Selective Colleges

-You know their names: Stanford, Harvard, Yale, MIT, Princeton, and their ilk.
+You know their names: Stanford University, Harvard University, Yale University, Massachusetts Insitute of Technology, Princeton University, and the like.
 Their acceptance rates are infinitesimal.
 And they grow smaller every year.
 With tens of thousands of talented students from across the globe trying to get into the top American colleges—especially the 50 or so that admit less than 25% of applicants—it is tough to fathom how admission officers select just a small fraction.
-To make things worse, colleges don’t really tell you exactly what they want: Should you try to be well rounded or excel in one area?
+To make things worse, colleges don’t tell you exactly what they want: Should you try to be well rounded or excel in one area?
 If you have one B on your transcript, are you out of the running?
 Do they even read your admission essay?
-These are just some of the questions students often ask me.
+These are just some of the questions students often ask.

 Myth #1: Admission is predicated on merit